jehadsobohai/AI-Evaluation-Framework/README.md

 - Poor documentation
 - Lack of standardized reporting

-The AI Evaluation Framework addresses these challenges by providing a structured methodology that emphasizes transparency, evidence, and repeatability.
+The AI Evaluation Framework addresses these gaps with a structured methodology that emphasizes transparency, evidence, and repeatability.

 ---

-# Key Features
+## Key Features

 - Evidence-based evaluation methodology
 - Standardized evaluation workflow